 Finding meaning in your work should also take into account family needs and aligning your own needs with those of your organization.

 Dr. Lori Bryant — a pediatrician at Hyde Park Pediatrics in Cincinnati, OH — told MNT, “I intentionally do more of the things that remind me why I went into medicine: call patients or parents at home a few days after a visit to check up on them, send cards to kids at home to encourage them or praise them on their school accomplishments, [and] treat my staff like friends so we have fun at work.”

 2. Time management

-Dr. Bryant, who has a dual physician family, said that she puts family first.
+Dr. Bryant, who is part of a dual physician family, said that she puts family first.
 As a result, she works 3 days per week to stay on top of her family life.

 4. Reassessing and resetting

 “Don’t feel like you always have to say yes.
-It’s better to say no and succeed at what’s already on your plate, than to say yes and perform poorly or worse,” Dr. Bryant suggested.
+It’s better to say no and succeed at what’s already on your plate than to say yes and perform poorly or worse,” Dr. Bryant suggested.

-In his article, Dr. Saini explains that for him, “it is about finding your purpose in life both at work and at home — and striving to fulfill it.
+In his article, Dr. Saini explains that “it is about finding your purpose in life both at work and at home — and striving to fulfill it.
 The balance is in the motion, so keep the cycle moving.”

-“In researching and writing this article, it has become evident that there is no single standard for work-life balance.
-Therefore, success is only possible when one seeks his/her own personal work-life balance.”
+In researching and writing this article, it has become evident that there is no single standard for work-life balance.
+Therefore, success is only possible when one seeks his/her own personal work-life balance.